SRoche14/MMLLGitTutorial/README.md

 <h2>Further Reading</h2>
-**provide info to further resources and highlight basic commands to get info such as man** Here is an [excellenct reference](https://git-scm.com/docs) on git commands.
+**provide info to further resources and highlight basic commands to get info such as man**

+Here is an [excellent reference](https://git-scm.com/docs) on git commands.